captionpoint/CaptionPoint-Server/public/will.md

 ## ELIZABETH:
 “If we shadows have offended,”
 “Think but this, and all is mended,”
-“That you have but slumber'd here”
+“That you have but slumber’d here”
 “While these visions did appear.”
 ---
 ## HENRY: